 Nominated for 13 Emmys® and winning three Emmy® Awards and a Gran Prix “Best of Show” at Cannes® for the world’s first digitally immersed hotel in Las Vegas, Paul Matthaeus humbly credits EvCC for the start of his successful career.
 “EvCC was the only Washington college that offered a balanced program exploring design, commercial and fine art photography, with professors equally engaged in each discipline,” he says.

 Dianna Biringer’s goal in life has always been to help others.
 She naturally gravitated to the field of nursing and attended EvCC to gain her nursing prerequisites.
-During the course of her studies, she met her husband, Mike, who had been farming raspberries since he was in high school.
+During her studies, she met her husband, Mike, who had been farming raspberries since he was in high school.
 “I didn’t know anything about farming,” she says, “but after we were married, I soon learned!”
-Today, Biringer Farm is widely known for its assortment of raspberries, strawberries, and tayberries and Dianna is an integral part of it, having spent nearly 54 years in the business.
+Today, Biringer Farm is widely known for its assortment of berries and Dianna is an integral part of it.

 As a 16-year old high school student struggling with learning disabilities, Chuck Close was advised to pursue automotive repair rather than academics.
 However, a chance meeting with EvCC instructors Russell and Marjorie Day changed his course.
 Through their encouragement and advice, Chuck instead pursued his passion for art.
 “All I ever wanted to do was be an artist,” he says.
 “My two years at EvCC were a life-changing experience.
 I owe everything I have become to that encounter.”
 In the intervening years, Chuck’s work has been shown in the world’s finest galleries, and he is widely considered one of America’s best contemporary artists.